 “You talk as if there are two governments, Governor Burress.”

 “Oh, there most definitely are, Ms. Porter.
-I contend the current structure of the Federal government and how it exercises its authority bares no resemblance to that which our founding fathers set forth in the Constitution.
-Every branch of the Federal government, the executive, the congress and the judiciary has lost its way.
+I contend the current structure of the Federal government and how it exercises its authority bears no resemblance to that which our founding fathers set forth in the Constitution.
+Every branch of the Federal government, the executive, the congress, and the judiciary has lost its way.
 The why and the how doesn’t matter, not really.
-What does is that it no longer represents the will of we the people.”
+What does matter is that it no longer represents the will of we the people.”

 “In your opinion,” Porter murmured snidely.